aiyakuaile/flutter_easyloading/README.md

 /// background color of loading, only used for [EasyLoadingStyle.custom].
 Color backgroundColor;

+/// loading backgroundColor only used for [EasyLoadingStyle.custom],default use backgroundColor.
+Color? loadingBackgroundColor;

+/// toast backgroundcolor, only used for [EasyLoadingStyle.custom], default use backgroundColor.
+Color? toastBackgroundColor;

 /// mask color of loading, only used for [EasyLoadingMaskType.custom].
 Color maskColor;